peaceiris/peaceiris/README.md

 <!-- - [Hugo Japan](https://github.com/hugojapan) -->

-Also, I spend my time on various repositories to support someone.
+Also, I spend my time on various repositories and forums to support communities.